Learn about required syllabus information and services to help your students succeed.

 Academic Policies and Procedures Requirements

 The following information in this section must be provided to students at the start of the semester.
-This information comes from the Policies and Procedures Relating to Classroom Instruction document.
+This information comes from the Academic Policies and Procedures Handbook.

 Overview of Course

 Each instructor must provide students with a written general chronological outline of topics for a course, the approximate timetable for major projects, and the instructor’s method for evaluation of student achievement.
 (Faculty and Academic Staff Rules and Procedures Article 6, Section B, p.
 133).